It’s a better idea than you thought. Here’s why.

 Planning for your dog’s meals may also make you more conscious of your own eating habits; if Rocky chows down at exactly 8 am and 4 pm each day, you’re probably more likely to eat regular meals, too.

-Research on pets in the workplace also indicate that taking your dog to work will reduce your stress, improve your morale, and lead to more and better interactions with people.
+Research on pets in the workplace also indicates that taking your dog to work will reduce your stress, improve your morale, and lead to more and better interactions with people.
 Nobel-winning author John Steinbeck, who travelled across the continent in a truck with his dog Charley, wrote: “A dog…like Charley is a bond between strangers.”
 Steinbeck didn’t have to deal with customers and officials, but drivers who do may find that a furry partner helps to break the ice and make all kinds of interactions friendlier.

 Many dogs act as an excellent alarm system, letting their sleeping owners know when strangers approach their truck and warning off potential thieves.
-Criminals report that a barking dog will make them think twice about targeting your property, because they always prefer the easiest victim.
+Criminals report that a barking dog will make them think twice about targeting your property because they always prefer the easiest victim.

 Of course, companionship is the number one reason for teaming up with a dog.

 • When there’s no one else around, you can talk to your dog.
 She won’t talk back, but she will listen.

 • Just petting a dog is proven to reduce stress.

 • Pet ownership makes you think about the needs of someone other than yourself.